emacs-exordium/exordium/README.md

   removes all `.elc` files (if you restart Emacs it will not compile anything). `M-x force-recompile-modules` recompiles everything.

-* RTags now uses memory mapped files instead of loading projects into memory ( Andersbakken/rtags@c64f58e1c273be89855c0021664c2dc48d70bfed ).
+* RTags now uses memory mapped files instead of loading projects into memory.
 It may be slow if your home directory is NFS-mounted, since by default the index is stored in `~/.rtags`.
 The solution is to store the index on a local drive, preferably an SSD.
 You do this by creating a file `~/.rdmrc` with a content like this: `--data-dir=/local/drive/.rtags`.

 ### Configuration profiling